Mathematics Education (Secondary Levels)

 Networking

-The Mathematics Education (Secondary Education) working group not only cooperates closely with all working groups of the Institute of Mathematics scientifically and in teaching, it is also networked in research with working groups of other institutes and departments of the university and far beyond.
-In addition, it offers a service to schools in the Landau region with its mathematics laboratory "Math is more", where entire school classes can conduct research on curriculum topics at the university.
-An annual Mathematics Day with competitions for high-achieving students is also supported and organized by the Institute of Mathematics under the leadership of the working group.
+The Mathematics Education (Secondary Education) working group not only cooperates closely with all working groups of the Institute of Mathematics in terms of science and teaching, it is also networked in research with working groups at other institutes and departments at the university and far beyond.
+In addition, with its mathematics laboratory "Math is more", it offers a service for schools in the Landau region, which can conduct research on curriculum topics with entire school classes at the university.
+The Institute of Mathematics also organizes an annual Mathematics Day with competitions for high-achieving pupils under the leadership of the working group.

 Teachers/Training

-In addition, the working group networks with the study seminars in the region and offers them its own training events, such as the GeoGebra Day for Study Seminars.
-The working group also organizes RLP-wide training series for moderators, e.g. the project HeMaS (dealing constructively with heterogeneity in mathematics teaching at secondary level I).
-In addition, training materials and training courses are developed and implemented in regular working groups with small teams of teachers (e.g. AK MSS, AK Mathematik digital, AK GeoGebra).
-The working group also provided the state coordinator for RLP of the German Center for Teacher Education in Mathematics (DZLM) for many years.
-Through these and many other activities, the working group has an impact on the region and works together with the region.
+In addition, the working group networks with the region's teacher training colleges and offers them its own training events, such as the GeoGebra Day for teacher training colleges.
+The working group also organizes training series for moderators throughout the Rhineland-Palatinate, e.g. the MaTeGnu project (teaching mathematics with technology in a sustainable way based on basic concepts).
+In addition, training materials and training courses are developed and implemented in working groups with small teams of teachers, such as at the GeoGebra-Institut Landau (RLP).
+It is also fitting that the working group was the state coordinator for RLP of the German Center for Teacher Training in Mathematics (DZLM) for many years.
+Through these and many other activities, the working group works in and with the region.